-However, the report proves common industry knowledge: advertising budgets are allocated heavily in favor of Walled Gardens, even though the Open Internet is visited more frequently, and the time spent on sites is longer.
+However, the report proves common industry knowledge: budgets are allocated heavily in favor of Walled Garden advertising, even though the Open Internet is visited more frequently, and the time spent on sites is longer.

 The amount of time spent and user intentions are solid reasons for advertising in the Open Internet, but there are many more:

-- Walled Gardens’ CPMs are typically higher, while campaign performance is worse.
+- With Walled Garden advertising, CPMs are typically higher, while campaign performance is worse.

 - Essential for performance campaigns, ads for specific products are displayed in particular places where the user was looking for them.